luisaziccarelli/T1A1_Workbook/README.md

 #### Q2: Define the features of the following technologies that are essential in terms of the development of the internet: packets, IP addresses (IPv4 and IPv6), routers and routing, domains and DNS.
 Explain how each technology has contributed to the development of the internet.

-Packets: a message is data sent across the Internet.
+- Packets: a message is data sent across the Internet.
 However before this message can be sent it needs to be first split in many fragments called packets.
 Network packets are nothing but the information or units of data that a source node (computing device) wants to send/receive to/from the destination node (Nimkarde, 2018).

 These packets are sent independently of each other.
 The typical maximum packet size is between 1000 and 3000 characters.
 The Internet Protocol specifies how messages should be packetized (Li, 2017).

-IP addresses: An IP of a computer device is the address of that device in a computer network.
+- IP addresses: An IP of a computer device is the address of that device in a computer network.
 Technically speaking, an IP address it is a 32-bit number used to identify devices in a network.
 This means that all the communication to and from the device in that network will be done in terms of its IP address.
 The early computer scientists wanted to identify computers on the Internet with a unique number, something like a telephone numbers today.
 So, they came up with the concept of TCP/IP.
 Nowadays there are two standards of IP addresses:

-•	IPv4: IPv4 addresses are 32 bits (four bytes).
+  - IPv4: IPv4 addresses are 32 bits (four bytes).
 An example of the IPv4 address would be 104.244.42.129, which is the IPv4 address of twitter.
 They are stable to use and hence are used today to identify machines in the world.
 IPv4 addresses are also classified into five classes named Class A, B, C, D, E.
-•	IPv6: IPv6 addresses are pretty new and they are basically eight hexadecimal numbers separated by “:”.
+  - IPv6: IPv6 addresses are pretty new and they are basically eight hexadecimal numbers separated by “:”.
 An example of IPv6 address would be 2001:0cb8:85a3:0000:0000:8a2e:0370:7334.
 They are unstable and hence not used widely yet.
 The web is still using IPv4 due to its stability and there is no estimate when we will start to use IPv6 since it is not stable for now (Nimkarde, 2018).

-Routers and Routing: a router is a hardware component that takes care of routing packets.
+- Routers and Routing: a router is a hardware component that takes care of routing packets.
 A router’s job is to determine from which node or computing device the packet came from and which destination node the sender node want to send it to, in other words to move packets along from their source to their destination.
 A Router does this by identifying the destination node address to which a network packet has to be sent and it forwards it to the desired address  (Nimkarde, 2018).

 When a packet moves from one router to the next, it’s called a hop (Li, 2017).
 Routers have a specific “Routing Protocol” that defines the format in which they exchange data with another router or networking nodes.
 In other words, routing protocol defines how routers communicate with each other.
 Routers also build up a “Routing Table” which identifies the most optimized paths to be taken in the network while sending packets (Nimkarde, 2018).
 If the network containing the IP address is found, the packet is sent to that network.
 If the network containing the IP address is not found, then the router sends the packet on a default route, usually up the backbone hierarchy to the next router.
 If the next router does not know where to send the packet, again the packet is routed upwards until it reaches a NSP backbone.
 The routers connected to the NSP (Network Service Provider) backbones hold the largest routing tables and here the packet will be routed to the correct backbone, where it will begin its journey 'downward' through smaller and smaller networks until it finds it's destination (Shuler, 2002).

-Domains and DNS:  In order to access Internet resources by user-friendly domain names rather than these IP addresses, users need a system that translates these domain names to IP addresses and back.
+- Domains and DNS:  In order to access Internet resources by user-friendly domain names rather than these IP addresses, users need a system that translates these domain names to IP addresses and back.
 This translation is the primary task of an engine called the Domain Name System (DNS) (Chandramouli and Rose, 2013).
 According to Nimkarde (2018) a Domain Name Server is a server having huge records of domain name mapping IP addresses which searches for the domain input and returns the respective IP address of the machine on which the website you want to access is hosted.
 A domain is divided into 3 parts:

 1. Protocol: The protocol used to access the website, for example, HTTP, HTTPS, etc.
 2.Domain name: The main domain name in our domain.
 This can be anything that is available as per the ICANN registry.
 3.Domain extension: This is one which is considered important while buying a domain.
 Generally, it is classified into two types:

-•Generic Top-level Domains (gTLDs):  includes most popular domain extensions like .com, .org, .net, .edu, .co, etc.
+- Generic Top-level Domains (gTLDs):  includes most popular domain extensions like .com, .org, .net, .edu, .co, etc.
-•Country Code Top-level Domains(ccTLDs): These indicate that the domain is related to the country code specified in the domain extension.
+- Country Code Top-level Domains(ccTLDs): These indicate that the domain is related to the country code specified in the domain extension.
 For example, “in” indicates that the website is originated from India.
 Also, some of the ccTLDs require that the person purchasing the domain should be from the same country.
 Most of the small country code extensions are not searchable from outside that country.

 #### Q3: Define the features of the following technologies that are essential in terms of the development of the internet:

-TCP: is responsible for routing application protocols to the correct application on the destination computer.
+- TCP: is responsible for routing application protocols to the correct application on the destination computer.
 Under the application layer in the protocol stack is the TCP layer.
 When applications open a connection to another computer on the Internet, the messages they send (using a specific application layer protocol) get passed down the stack to the TCP layer.
 In order to accomplish this, port numbers are used.
 Ports can be thought of as separate channels on each computer.
 When a packet arrives at a computer and makes its way up the protocol stack, the TCP layer decides which application receives the packet based on a port number destination (Shuler, 2002).

 TCP is a connection-oriented, reliable, byte stream service, which means that two applications using TCP must first establish a connection before exchanging data.
 TCP is reliable because for each packet received, an acknowledgement is sent to the sender to confirm the delivery (Shuler, 2002).

-HTTP and HTTPS: The application protocol that makes the web work is Hypertext Transfer Protocol or HTTP.
+- HTTP and HTTPS: The application protocol that makes the web work is Hypertext Transfer Protocol or HTTP.
 HTTP is the protocol that web browsers and web servers use to communicate with each other over the Internet.
 It is an application level protocol because it sits on top of the TCP layer in the protocol stack and is used by specific applications, in this case web browsers and web servers, to talk to one another.
 Most protocols are connection oriented, meaning the two computers communicating with each other keep the connection open over the Internet.
 This is not the case of HTTP, which is a connectionless text based protocol.
 Web browsers send requests to web servers for web elements such as web pages and images.
 After a server services the request the connection between browser and server across the Internet is disconnected.
 A new connection must be made for each request (Shuler, 2002)
 Web browsers (requests, rendering and developer tools): Web browsers main components are: the user interface, the browser engine, the rendering engine, networking, UI backend, JavaScript interpreter, and Data storage.
 The main function of a browser is to present the web resource you choose, by requesting it from the server and displaying it in the browser window.
 Typically a browser will request HTML, CSS, JavaScript and image content from a server and interpret them based on the web standard specification (https://www.w3.org/standards).
 These specifications allow websites to behave the same way across browsers.